 As a general rule, you should pot your lime tree in a container that’s a bit larger than the tree’s root ball.
 Once your tree gets too heavy to carry around, consider purchasing a wheeler for it.
 That way, you can move it outside in the summer.

 If you live in a cloudy environment and notice the leaves turning pale or dropping, you may need to use artificial lighting to prevent the tree from dying.

 Lime Tree Fruits

-You already know that a lime tree can take up to four or five years to begin producing fruit, so you might be disappointed when the fifth year rolls around and your tree isn’t growing limes.
-A non-existent lime production can result from insufficient nutrients in the soil, over-pruning, and a lack of sunlight or drainage.
+You already know that a lime tree can take up to 2 – 5 years to begin producing fruit, so you might be disappointed when the 5th year rolls around and your tree isn’t growing limes.
+Non-existent lime production can result from insufficient nutrients in the soil, over-pruning, and a lack of sunlight or drainage.

 Once your tree begins producing limes, you might wonder when you should harvest them.
-It’s best to pick limes when they’re still green, for although yellow limes are fully mature, they have a more bitter taste.
+It’s best to pick limes when they’re still green.
+Although yellow limes are fully mature, they have a more bitter taste.
 Limes ready for picking have a light green color and feel soft when you squeeze them.